SyncfusionExamples/How-to-add-rounded-corners-for-.net-MAUI-SfExpander/README.md

 **XAML:**

 Add the Border control to the SfExpander.Header or SfExpander.Content and set the StrokeShape with a RoundRectangle to apply the corner radius.
-You can customise the corner radius based on the expanded state by binding the IsExpanded property and the converter.
+You can customize the corner radius based on the expanded state by binding the IsExpanded property and the converter.

  ```xml
     <ContentPage.Content>